 Sully - Lynnville is a very small town located in the state of Iowa.
 With a population of 3,001 people and just one neighborhood, Sully - Lynnville is the 169th largest community in Iowa.
-Much of the housing stock in Sully - Lynnville was built prior to World War II, making it one of the older and more historic towns in the country.
+Sully - Lynnville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Sully - Lynnville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Sully - Lynnville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Sully - Lynnville is a town of managers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Sully - Lynnville who work in management occupations (17.30%), office and administrative support (12.70%), and business and financial occupations (5.38%).

 Also of interest is that Sully - Lynnville has more people living here who work in computers and math than 95% of the places in the US.